Customize Your Path

 The expectations for monthly financial reconciliation vary based on management center, department, and sponsor requirements.
 Some departments will reconcile 100% of transactions on sponsored codes (full reconciliation), while others reconcile select codes according to Financial Assessment & Management (FAM) risk thresholds (most SoM/SoN departments).

 Documentation for transactions must support the transaction and demonstrate AAR standards are met.
 Examples of documentation may be detailed text and/or attachments for journal entries, purchase order, invoice, receipts, or an accounts payable check request.
 Documentation should reflect why the transaction is necessary and support that the costs benefit the award and represent items received.
+As described above in the AAR definitions, all costs on a Federal award that fail to meet all AAR conditions must be promptly removed via a cost transfer entry.

 To better understand the process and requirements for specific departments refer to GAP 200.012, Reconciliation of Financial Transactions and talk to business managers or lead research administrators.
 The “Related Resources” on this page provide additional training and reference guides for reconciliation and FAM.